-Do you need to refresh it or to redesign it?
+Do you need to refresh or redesign?

 Look at the story of your business